Second Empire style: Architecture

-The Industrial Revolution was beginning to demand a new kind of architecture: bigger, stronger and less expensive.
-The new age of railways and the enormous increase in travel that it caused required new train stations, large hotels, exposition halls and department stores in Paris.
-While the exteriors of most Second Empire monumental buildings usually remained eclectic, a revolution was taking place inside; based on the model of The Crystal Palace in London (1851), Parisian architects began to use cast iron frames and walls of glass in their buildings.
+The Industrial Revolution was beginning to demand a new kind of architecture: bigger, stronger, and less expensive.
+The new age of railways and the enormous increase in travel it brought required new train stations, large hotels, exposition halls, and department stores in Paris.
+While the exteriors of most Second Empire monumental buildings usually remained eclectic, a revolution was taking place inside; following the model of The Crystal Palace in London (1851), Parisian architects began to use cast iron frames and walls of glass in their buildings.

 The most dramatic use of iron and glass was in the new central market of Paris, Les Halles (1853–1870), an ensemble of huge iron and glass pavilions designed by Victor Baltard (1805–1874) and Félix Callet (1792–1854).
-Jacques Ignace Hittorff also made extensive use of iron and glass in the interior of the new Gare du Nord train station (1842–1865), although the façade was perfectly neoclassical, decorated with classical statues representing the cities served by the railway.
-Baltard also used a steel frame in building the largest new church to be built in Paris during the Empire, the Church of Saint Augustine (1860–1871).
-While the structure was supported by cast iron columns, the façade was eclectic.
+Jacques Ignace Hittorff also made extensive use of iron and glass in the interior of the new Gare du Nord train station (1842–1865), though the façade was purely neoclassical, decorated with classical statues representing the cities served by the railway.
+Baltard also used a steel frame in constructing the largest new church built in Paris during the Empire, the Church of Saint Augustine (1860–1871).
+While the structure was supported by cast iron columns, the façade remained eclectic.
 Henri Labrouste (1801–1875) also used iron and glass to create a dramatic cathedral-like reading room for the National Library, Richelieu site (1854–1875).

-The Second Empire also saw the completion or restoration of several architecture treasures: the Nouveau Louvre project realized a longstanding ambition of rationalizing the Louvre Palace, the famed stained glass windows and structure of the Sainte-Chapelle were restored by Eugène Viollet-le-Duc, and the Cathedral of Notre-Dame underwent extensive restoration.
+The Second Empire also saw the completion or restoration of several architectural treasures: the Nouveau Louvre project realised a longstanding ambition of rationalising the Louvre Palace, the famed stained glass windows and structure of the Sainte-Chapelle were restored by Eugène Viollet-le-Duc, and the Cathedral of Notre-Dame underwent extensive restoration.
 In the case of the Louvre in particular, the restorations were sometimes more imaginative than precisely historical.